umuro/reducer/README.md

 In list all language features are provided by functions.
 If we need a language feature then it is a function.
 Bingo.
 No pattern matching and special logic required.

-An example of polymorphic function mapping is in ReducerExternal_LispLibrary.res
+An example of polymorphic function mapping is in ReducerExternal_ReducerLibrary.res

 An external function is called if and only if it's full type signature is matching.
 Thus polymorphic functions can be defined.
 Like
 - "hello " + "word"